AngleProtocol/merkl-docs/earning-with-merkl/FAQ-earn.md

 description: Answers to common Merkl questions to check before opening a support ticket.
 ---

-# 📝 Merkl user FAQ
+# 📝 Merkl User FAQ

 ### What’s the frequency of rewards distribution?